Winter garden with birdhouse, birds, hedgehog, frost, and festive greenery.

 4. Plant for Winter Wildlife

-• Seed Heads: Leave the seed heads of summer perennials like teasels and sunflowers intact to provide food for birds.
+• Seed heads like teasels and sunflowers for birds.

 A winter garden featuring native plants like holly and ivy with frosty leaves and berries.
 Natural seed heads of summer plants, such as teasels, add texture under a snowy sky, creating a wildlife-friendly habitat.